katie-bw/resources/README.md

 # Resources

-👋 I'm Katie a 3rd year PhD candidate at the University of Cambridge and current XAI intern at Ignota Labs.
+👋 I'm Katie a final year PhD candidate at the University of Cambridge and current XAI intern at Ignota Labs.
 Making the transition to cheminformatics/computational chemistry can be difficult.
 During my PhD I have accumilated a number of resources I wish someone had shown me the day I started, so here are these resources!

 Packages 📦
 -------